"Experience the Arts with Us!"

 Classes range from pottery to painting to jewelry making to weaving and more for adults, teens and children.

 Additionally, the center offers after school and home school classes for children and teens.
-Other special offerings for young art lovers include our popular summer camps, scouting workshops and themed birthday parties.
+Other special offerings for young art lovers include our popular summer art camps and annual open house - RADical Day.

 The North Hills Art Center instructors are specialists in their areas of interest and many have advanced art degrees.
 All are highly dedicated to our mission of providing quality, affordable art enrichment to everyone.
 Click here to read their biographies.